lucrae/texlite/README.md

 - If `pip install texlite` is not working, you may be using Python 2.7, which has reached its end of life.
 Use `pip3 install --upgrade pip` and then `pip3 install texlite` to ensure that you are using Python 3.

-- If TeX Live is installed and working but the document TeX cannot be compiled, it may because of missing plugins.
-You can ensure your TeX Live has all the plugins with `sudo apt-get install texlive-full`.
+- If *TeX Live* is installed and working but the document TeX cannot be compiled, it may because of missing plugins.
+You can ensure your *TeX Live* has all the plugins with `sudo apt-get install texlive-full`.

+- When first running *MikTeX* on Windows, you may still need to install LaTeX packages.
+To easily install all that are missing, run `texlite` and wait for a prompt.
+To make this quicker, select the "